Review: Always Be My Maybe Is Maybe Almost Good. Is That Good Enough?

 It’s ridiculous that Hollywood can go for 25 years without making a single movie featuring a predominantly Asian cast: That’s the number of years stretching between 1993’s The Joy Luck Club and last year’s Crazy Rich Asians, and there’s no excuse for it.
 But while movies need more representation of all kinds of people, we should also be demanding that those movies aspire to a certain level of quality.
 The Netflix romantic comedy Always Be My Maybe has so much going for it: Two appealing leads, Ali Wong and Randall Park (both of whom also wrote the script, with Micheal Golamco); an assortment of likable supporting players; and a sly, witty cameo from Keanu Reeves.
 Some of the writing is sparkling.
 Joke for joke, there’s probably just enough to keep you laughing.
 But if Always Be My Maybe isn’t terrible, it’s still lackluster enough to make you feel that underserved and underrepresented audiences deserve more.

 Park and Wong play Marcus and Sasha, San Francisco natives who were fast friends as kids and into their teen years, but who have grown apart in adulthood.
-As a child, Sasha was largely left on her own by her hardworking Chinese-immigrant parents; she found a welcoming warmth in Marcus’s household, and his mother, Judy (Susan Park), would let her help with the cooking: “We Koreans use scissors for everything,” she explains, snipping away at a handful of green onions as she prepares a kimchi stew.
+As a child, Sasha was largely left on her own by her hardworking immigrant parents; she found a welcoming warmth in Marcus’s household, and his mother, Judy (Susan Park), would let her help with the cooking: “We Koreans use scissors for everything,” she explains, snipping away at a handful of green onions as she prepares a kimchi stew.

 But when Marcus and Sasha are teenagers, Judy dies suddenly.
 Sasha tries to comfort her best friend; the two end up sleeping together, with disastrous results.
 Fast-forward 15 years: Sasha has become an enormously successful chef in Los Angeles.
 Marcus has stayed put in San Francisco, working in his father’s air-conditioning business.
 At night, he plays in a band that’s going nowhere (it’s called Hello Peril), and that seems to suit him just fine; he believes his widowed dad, Harry (played, charmingly, by James Saito), needs him close by.